uffufu/DobbyMap/README.md

 Automated spectral data processing tool that supports single or batch FITS cubes, generates moment map FITS files, and outputs analysis results to Excel.

+This project extracts spectral data from the centre of a data cube and automatically detects potential emission signal ranges based on the first derivative of the spectral intensity.
+The identified signal channels are then used to generate moment maps of order 0 to 2.

 ## Features
 - Support single FITS cube or batch processing of all FITS cubes in a folder
 - Detect frequency range automatically and estimate RMS